redpesk-devtools/kernel-config-optimization/documentation/configure-linux-kernel.md

-# Configure linux kernel
+# Configure Linux Kernel

-* Kernel-specific optimizations: minimal modules, kernel parameters, initrd, and others.
+* Kernel-specific optimizations: minimal modules, kernel parameters, initrd, and others
-* Building a leaner kernel for faster boot time.
+* Building a reduced kernel (with less modules for examples) for faster boot time

+Please note in our usecase, we used the [BeagleBoard BeaglePlay](https://docs.redpesk.bzh/docs/en/master/redpesk-os/boards/docs/boards/beagleplay.html) as our reference.

+We used Linux kernel version 6.6, you can check some of our sources [here](beagle-board/packaging)

-## Generating a .cfg file for linux kernel configuration
+## Generating a .cfg file for Linux Kernel configuration

-You may want to customize your linux kernel configuration with a cfg configuration fragment.
+You may want to customize your Linux Kernel configuration with a configuration fragment (called `cfg`).

-A easy way to do that is to:
+An easy way to do that is to:

 ```bash
 cd ${KERNEL_SOURCE}